 This guide to AWS is both an easily digestible introduction to Amazon's cloud ecosystem, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on new AWS services and ways in which they can be leveraged.

 - What is AWS?
-AWS is a collection of various cloud computing services offered by Amazon.com.
+AWS is a collection of various cloud computing services and applications offered by Amazon.com.
 The most popular of these services include Elastic Compute Cloud (EC2) and Simple Storage Service (S3).

 - Why does AWS matter?
 AWS has no upfront costs or appreciable time delay in resource provisioning—capacity is available on demand.
 With a usage-based billing formula, it is an economical alternative to on-premises servers.

 - Who does AWS affect?
 AWS offers services relevant to any organization, large or small, with an internet presence or a need for private data storage and retrieval.